Monday washdays: the weekly wash/laundry before electric appliances

 At last - breakfast

 It was while the whites were boiling and the coloureds were being soaked that my mother gave us breakfast.

-Washing the 'coloureds'
+How the 'coloureds' were washed

 After breakfast the coloureds were washed in the wooden tub.